Nadi-System/nadi-system/paper.md

 ---
-title: NADI -- Network Analysis and Data Integration with a Domain Specific Programming Language
+title: NADI -- Network Analysis and Data Integration with a Domain Specific Language
 tags:
   - Rust
   - hydrology